JosePeanilla/CataMe-Backend/README.md

 These endpoints allow obtaining information from the registered users:

+- GET /users : Get the list of all registered users.
 - GET /users/:id: Gets information about a user by ID.
 - POST /users: Creates a new user.
 - PATCH /users/:id: Updates a user's profile.